 Literacy Data, Assessment and Practice (Secondary)

-Literacy Data Assessment and Practice (Secondary) aims to develop secondary educators’ knowledge and skills in the use of reliable and effective literacy data.
+Literacy Data, Assessment and Practice (Secondary) aims to develop secondary educators’ pedagogical knowledge and skills in the use of reliable and effective literacy data.

 The course’s primary focus is formative assessment and pedagogies in reading, writing, vocabulary, speaking and listening across all subject areas.
 This learning enables you to assess and build readers, writers, vocabulary users and conversationalists who communicate effectively and participate fully in all subject areas.

 Designed for teachers in Victorian government secondary schools.

-Over 7 months, you will engage in and contribute to:
+Over 8 months, you are expected to engage in and contribute to:

 - 5 core modules each with a virtual workshop: